mattgodbolt/xania/README.md

 $ sudo apt install build-essential manpages-dev software-properties-common
 $ sudo add-apt-repository ppa:ubuntu-toolchain-r/test
 $ sudo apt update && sudo apt install gcc-11 g++-11

 # And you'll need the following...
-$ sudo apt install git make cmake curl
+$ sudo apt install git make curl

 # Local builds default to compiling with g++-11.
 If you need to build with a different compiler
 # you can specify the CC and CXX variables to make e.g.